Pwning OWASP Juice Shop

 Written by Björn Kimminich

 This is the official companion guide to the OWASP Juice Shop application.
 Being a web application with a vast number of intended security vulnerabilities, the OWASP Juice Shop is supposed to be the opposite of a best practice or template application for web developers: It is an awareness, training, demonstration and exercise tool for security risks in modern web applications.
 The OWASP Juice Shop is an open-source project hosted by the non-profit Open Web Application Security Project® (OWASP) and is developed and maintained by volunteers.
-The content of this book was written for v12.2.0-SNAPSHOT of OWASP Juice Shop.
+The content of this book was written for v12.5.0 of OWASP Juice Shop.

 The book is divided into three parts: